Biconvex Polytopes and Tropical Linear Spaces: Introduction

 \subsection{Acknowledgements}

-The author learned of the conjecture on biconvex polytopes from Bernd Sturmfels in 2014, and is truly grateful to him for his encouragement.
-He is also grateful to Günter Ziegler for his interest and advice.
-Special thanks to Thomas Zaslavsky for his comments and helpful conversations.

-The author would like to acknowledge the conversations over email with Michael Joswig, Benjamin Schröter and David Speyer.
+The author learned of the possible relationship between tropical linear spaces and biconvex polytopes from Bernd Sturmfels in 2014 and started this research at his suggestion.
+Special thanks to Thomas Zaslavsky for invaluable conversations and comments.
+He pointed out that those matroids constructed in Section \ref{sec:Gammoid} are gammoids.
+The author is grateful to June Huh and Günter Ziegler for their interest and some advice.
+He would also like to acknowledge email exchanges with Michael Joswig, Benjamin Schröter, and David Speyer.